-If you’ve suffered a broken bone in any type of accident our lawyers can help you make a No Win, No Fee compensation claim.
+If you’ve suffered a broken bone in any type of accident our lawyers can help you make a No Win, No Payment compensation claim.

 According to Osteoporosis Australia, an Australian will break a bone every 3 minutes and 24 seconds.
 Many of us will break a bone (or many) in our lifetime.
 Though thousands of Australians will suffer a broken bone, the circumstances surrounding how that came to be can be complex.
 In fact, it can take a toll on our mobility, mental health, and daily life.